Migrating data to Yandex StoreDoc

 mongorestore:mongorestore --host <DBMS_server_address> \ --port <port> \ --ssl \ --sslCAFile <path_to_certificate_file> \ --username <username> \ --password "<password>" \ -j <number_of_streams> \ --authenticationDatabase <DB_name> \ --nsInclude '*.*' ~/db_dump -

-If you want to transfer specific collections, set the
+To transfer only specific collections, use the